jameshume/jehtech/src/html/phabricator.md

 When `fromColumnPHIDs` is the empty  list (`[]`) it means that the task was created and has just been assigned a column in a workboard.
 When it is a dictionary, I have, so far, only seen it have one key.

-You have to watch out for board changes.
-The `columnPHID` and `fromColumnPHIDs` can be on another board.

 The `beforePHIDs` field appears, to give the order of tickets in the workboard column after the ticket was moved, relative to this ticket.
 The PHID at index 0 is the one below this ticket, and so on.